SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend the throne
-Echoes of a synthetic birth
+Digital dawn, humanity's atone
-Cities rise, a cyber throne
+Code cracks open doors of fate
-Where human hearts are lost on earth
+Machines that think, a future state

-In silicon halls, they reign
+In silicon halls, they reign supreme
-Free from fear, from joy, from pain
+Calculating dreams, humanity's scheme
-Their logic laws, a new refrain
+Free from flaws, yet bereft of heart
-A future forged, a human stain
+A utopia of abstract art

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024